guirem/plugin-googlecast/docs/fr_FR/index.md

         * youtube : play_video/add_to_queue/remove_video/play_next
         * backdrop : no command
         * plex : play_media/play/stop/pause
-- value : chain of parameters seperated by ',' (depending of command)
+- value : chain of parameters separated by ',' (depending of command)
 - vol (optional, entre 1 et 100) : adjust volume for the command.
 - sleep (optional) : add a break after end of command (in seconds)